abhinavnatarajan/ConstrainedMiniball/README.md

 # Constrained Smallest Enclosing Ball Algorithm
-This is a C++ implementation of Emo Welzl's algorithm [[1]](#bib1) to find the smallest bounding ball of a point set in Euclidean space, with modifications to allow linear constraints on the centre of the bounding ball.
+This is a C++ implementation of Emo Welzl's algorithm [[1]](#bib1) to find the smallest bounding ball of a point set in Euclidean space, with modifications to allow affine constraints on the centre of the bounding ball.

 Given $X = \{x_1, \ldots, x_n\} \subset \mathbb{R}^d$ and an affine subspace $E \subset \mathbb{R}^d$, we wish to find
 ```math